AC Refrigerant Leak Repair in San Antonio, TX

 A faulty AC installation can cause a refrigerant leak by overtightening the unit’s flare connection.
 For this reason, property owners need to hire licensed professionals when installing AC units in their homes.

-Signs of an Air Conditioner Refrigerant Leak
+Signs of an Air Conditioner Refrigerant Leak in San Antonio

 Decreased cooling ability: